cardano2vn/Project-Catalyst/1200167:Open source dynamic assets-CIP68/Milestone 4/README.md

 **Overview**

+CIP68 Generator project has made significant progress towards achieving its goals in Milestone 4.
+This milestone includes several key deliverables, such as:
+1. The URL of dApp on the preview network
+2. Document about feedback
+3. Bug bounty report
+4. Document about the link of posts
+5. Meeting minutes reports (cover all weekly meeting records)
+6. Project management

+This report provides comprehensive documentation of all completed activities and progress made in this milestone.

+---

 ## **1. The URL Of DApp On The Preview Network**

 Provides the link to the deployed version of the CIP68 Generator on the preview network.

 **Evidence**:

 - CIP68 Generator Preview Network: [CIP68 Generator](https://cip68.cardano2vn.io/)

 ---

 ## **2. Document About Feedback**

 This includes the feedback collected from users, which has been compiled and analyzed to improve the project.
 It also includes the feedback form, the responses, and the final results report.

 **Evidence**: